-This Article has examined the impact of the dramatic influx of retail shareholders (from the "meme surge" of 2021) on various corporate governance metrics at meme stock companies.
+This Article has examined the impact of the dramatic influx of retail shareholders (from the "meme surge" of 2021) on various corporate governance and financial metrics at meme stock companies.
 The analysis suggests that retail shareholders could be the leopards that failed to change their spots.
-For one, during the same time period as retail investor ownership of meme stocks has increased, the rates of non-voting have significantly risen for meme stocks.
-Since non-participation is generally attributed to retail investors,93 the result supports the conclusion that the surge of retail investor interest in these companies is linked to the rise in non-voting.
-Importantly, we observe the increase in non-votes beginning in 2019, the same year major brokerages abolished trading commissions.
-The result is also consistent with the event-study evidence presented in Part III that the 2019 advent of zerocommission trading could have stirred retail investor interest in meme stocks.
-Retail investors as a whole have also failed to affect corporate governance at meme firms through the shareholder proposal process.
-Finally, since retail investors have not participated in corporate affairs even after increasing their ownership in meme companies, they have been unable to translate their millennial prosocial preferences into concrete improvements in these firms' ESG scores or board gender diversity.
-While preliminary, all evidence to date suggests that meme trading may be a social phenomenon that remains largely orthogonal to the corporate governance aspirations of millennial investors.
+For one, during the same time period as retail investor ownership of meme stocks has increased, the rates of non-voting have significantly risen at meme companies.
+Although we cannot directly measure that the non-votes were coming more from retail investors, since non-participation is generally attributed to retail investors, 112 the result supports the hypothesis that the surge of retail investor interest in these companies is linked to the rise in non-voting.
+Importantly, we observe that the increase in non-votes began in 2019, the same year major brokerages abolished trading commissions.
+The result is also consistent with the event-study evidence presented in Part III that the 2019 advent of zero-commission trading could have stirred retail investor interest in meme stocks (along with others).
+Retail investors as a whole have also failed to affect corporate governance at meme companies through the shareholder proposal process.